MadBomber/aia/README.md

 It leverages the `prompt_manager` gem to manage prompts for the `mods` and `sgpt` CLI utilities.
 It utilizes "ripgrep" for searching for prompt files.
 It uses `fzf` for prompt selection based on a search term and fuzzy matching.

-**Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)
+**Most Recent Change**: Refer to the [Changelog](CHANGELOG.md) v0.5.3
+- `--render` will render markdown formatted content to the terminal using the `glow` CLI utility.
+- fixes to some terminal UI stuff like AI response is not being wrapped to the terminal width to make for easier reading.
+- fixed the completion functions to use the correct $AIA_PROMPTS_DIR envar

 v0.5.0 - Breaking changes:
 - `--config` is now `--config_file`